jv265/mini-project-1/GitCommandsAndTerminology.md

     Definition: Allows you to fetch and download new content from a remote repository which would then update your local repository.
 It is also a shorthand method of doing a git fetch and git merge.

+    Example: Assuming there was changes from a remote repository... git pull
 10. **Remote Add / Remove / Show**: